-While Portland to the south has a reputation for being weird, Seattle has its own weird side to be proud of.
+While Portland to the south has a reputation for being weird, Seattle has its own weird side, too.
 Aside from a diverse and sometimes quirky populace, Seattle has plenty of weird and unusual attractions ideal for filling a lazy afternoon or impressing out-of-towners.

-Archie McPhee is the most novel of novelty shops you'll likely ever find - and certainly the queen of novelty shops in Seattle - filled with items you most certainly never knew you needed.
-A unicorn horn for your cat, a mustache for your baby, bacon products out the wazoo, and just about anything else you can think of is all at this iconic Seattle store.
-Even if you’re not a fan of novelty shopping, stop in and take a look.
-Enjoy the weird.
+Treasures you'll find inside Archie McPhee include a unicorn horn for your cat, a mustache for your baby, bacon bandaids, and just about anything else you can think of.
+Even if you’re not a fan of novelty shopping, you should stop into this iconic Seattle store and take a look.

 Address2102 S Tacoma Way, Tacoma, WA 98409-7515, USA

-The Giant Shoe Museum is a wall of vintage coin-op displays where, for a few cents, you can get a peek at a shoe worn by the world’s tallest man, some shoes of mystery, the greatest shoe on earth.
-The quirk is high and is coupled with some vintage charm.
+The Giant Shoe Museum looks like the entrance to a circus sideshow, and for a few cents, you can get a peek at a shoe worn by the world’s tallest man, some shoes of mystery, and the greatest shoes on earth.

-Bicycle Tree on Vashon Island
+Picnic by the Bicycle Tree on Vashon Island

 Address99th Ave SW, Vashon, WA 98070, USA

 Fremont is home to a few of Seattle’s coolest and weirdest attractions, including the 16-foot-tall bronze statue of Vladimir Lenin.
 Sculpted by Bulgarian Emil Venkov for the Soviet and Czechoslovakian governments, the bronze colossus was just one of many large-scale sculptures used as part of the Communist propaganda machine.

 Address1428 Post Alley, Seattle, WA 98101-2034, USA

 Passers-by have been sticking wads of gum to this wall since the early 1990s and now there is gum as far as the eye can see.
-You’ll spot some gum shapes in the mess as well—gum hearts, gum smiley faces.
-Add your own gum, if you please.
+You’ll spot some gum shapes in the mess as well like gum hearts and gum smiley faces, and you can also add your own gum if you please.

 The store is home to a number of very cool antiques from narwhal tusks to totem poles to two mummies—Sylvester and Sylvia.
 Sylvia was found in a cave in Central America but was likely a European immigrant.
 She was naturally preserved and looks a bit scarier than Sylvester.
-Sylvester is one of the best-preserved mummies anywhere.
-UW Medical Center scientists discovered he was purposefully preserved with an arsenic solution over 100 years ago.
+Meanwhile, Sylvester is one of the best-preserved mummies anywhere; UW Medical Center scientists discovered he was purposefully preserved with an arsenic solution over 100 years ago.

-Wallingford Wall of Death
+Survive the Wallingford Wall of Death

 Tacoma’s Museum of Glass is a modern and beautiful building but still makes sure to keep a little bit of quirk to its façade.
-Towering above the building and providing a major focal point to Tacoma’s skyline.
+As a result, the museum also features a giant cone that towers above the building and provides a major focal point to Tacoma’s skyline.